 First 5 Yolo’s mission is to assist our community to raise children who are healthy, safe, and ready to learn.
 We will ensure that our resources are effectively used and that all community voices are heard.

-Formation & Funding:
+Formation & Funding

-Since the inception of Proposition 10, over $32 million in revenue has been generated to serve children and families in Yolo County.
+Since the passage of Proposition 10, over $32 million in revenue has been generated to serve children and families in Yolo County.
 First 5 Yolo, the agency that administers the county’s Proposition 10 revenue allocation, is dedicated to serving the needs of the county’s youngest residents through direct services and systems change efforts.
 In Fiscal Year (FY) 2015-16, First 5 Yolo invested approximately $1.6 million in programs that address one or more of the Commission’s four priority areas: Improved Child Development; Improved Child Health; Improved Family Functioning; and Improved Systems and Networks.